SOC 2 Auditors and Service Providers [How to Choose One]

 How did we achieve this?

-The second focus is on automating the evidence-collection process to align with the practices and methods of SOC 2 service Auditors.
+The second focus is on automating the process of collecting audit evidence to align with the practices and methods of SOC 2 service auditors.

 This allowed us to present evidence in a way that is easy to consume for the Auditor, thus eliminating the to-and-fro between Auditors and organizations.

-This helped us reduce the average time Auditors took to complete the audit from months to days.
+This helped us reduce the average time the audit team took to complete the audit checklist from months to days.

-Speak to an expert from Sprinto to see how we can make your SOC 2 journey a breeze.
+Speak to an expert from Sprinto to see how we can make your SOC 2 compliance audits a breeze.